The magnificent Fanad Lighthouse is one of my favourite places to visit in Donegal.

-About Fanad Lighthouse in Donegal
+Some quick need-to-knows about Fanad Lighthouse in Donegal

 Fanad Lighthouse is perched on the edge of Fanad Peninsula, which lies between Lough Swilly and Mulroy Bay on the northern coastline of County Donegal.

-Fanad Head Lighthouse Facts
+Fanad Lighthouse facts

 - Fanad is one of 11 working lighthouses in County Donegal and has been voted as one of the most beautiful lighthouses in the world.

 - The lighthouse tower is 22 metres high from the foundation to the top, not including the lantern, and there are 76 steps inside the tower.

 - The lighthouse staff originally included a principal keeper and an assistant who lived inside with their families.

 - By 1978, only a principal keeper remained in Fanad Lighthouse and when he retired in 1983, he stayed on as the only part-time attendant.